What is a Property Chain?

 A property chain is a line of buyers and sellers linked together because their transactions depend on each other.
 Any delays encountered within the chain will ultimately delay the other transactions.
 When you’re buying a property, you’re becoming another link in a property chain.
 If the seller you’re buying from is also looking to buy a house, then they’re extending the chain as they’re including another transaction.
 Being a part of a chain can become problematic if the other sales involved are delayed.

-As each vendor will need an estate agent, mortgage lender, conveyancer, surveyor etc, there are usually many people involved in one chain.
+As each vendor will need an estate agent, mortgage lender, conveyancer, surveyor and so on, there are usually many people involved in one chain.
 This means that if one person delays the process, then the whole chain will potentially be delayed also.
 The chain can only progress as quickly as its slowest link, which is why it’s important to listen to the professionals involved and to gather all the necessary documentation beforehand.

-Compare My Move have created this guide to aid you in the understanding of what a property chain is, how you can avoid being in one and how it affects the length of time it takes to buy a house.
+Compare My Move has created this guide to aid you in the understanding of what a property chain is, how you can avoid being in one and how it affects the length of time it takes to buy a house.

-Why Property Chains Can Fail
+Why Can Property Chains Fail?

 An issue with property chains, especially long ones, is that each link is a vendor with their own team of professionals.
 This means that there are ample opportunities for delays to occur.
 As you’ll be dependent on the other transactions, whatever delays occur in other links in the chain will inevitably delay you too.